covanalytics/crimes_hotspots/readme.md

 hour police dispatches is received via automated email from the Kenton County Kentucky Dispatch Center.

-A Power Automate workflow was created to take the attached file and store it in a Google Drive folder.
+A Power Automate workflow was created to store the attached file in a Google Drive folder.

 ![](images/power_automate_overview.PNG)